Mike Leach (American football coach)

 Michael Charles Leach (March 9, 1961 – December 12, 2022) was an American college football coach who primarily coached at the NCAA Division I FBS level.
-He was a two-time national coach of the year, three-time conference coach of the year and the mastermind behind the NCAA record-setting air raid offense.
+Nicknamed "the Pirate", he was a two-time national coach of the year, three-time conference coach of the year and the mastermind behind the NCAA record-setting air raid offense.
 He was the head coach at Texas Tech University from 2000 to 2009, where he became the winningest coach in school history.
 After Texas Tech, he coached at Washington State University from 2012 to 2019, where he recorded the third-most wins of any coach in school history.
-He then coached at Mississippi State from 2020 until his death in 2022.
+He then coached at Mississippi State University from 2020 until his death in 2022.

 Leach was known for directing offenses using lots of passing to several receivers, in a spread system known as the air raid, which Leach developed with Hal Mumme when Mumme was head coach and Leach was offensive coordinator at Iowa Wesleyan, Valdosta State, and Kentucky in the 1990s.
 Leach's offenses with Mumme, and later as a head coach himself, have broken numerous school and NCAA records.
 On eighteen occasions, Leach led his unranked team to victory over a team ranked in the AP poll, which is the most in the AP era.

 Early life and education

 Mike Leach was born to Frank and Sandra Leach in Susanville, California.
 His father Frank was a forester and the family moved around several times while Leach was growing up, before finally settling in Cody, Wyoming.
 Leach was raised a member of the Church of Jesus Christ of Latter-day Saints.
 While growing up in Cody, he joined Boy Scout Troop 58 and earned the rank of Eagle in 1975.
-Leach graduated from Cody High School in 1979; he played football there from 1975–1978 and was recruited to play at Brigham Young University (BYU) in Provo, Utah.
+Leach graduated from Cody High School in 1979; he played football there from 1975 to 1978 and was recruited to play at Brigham Young University (BYU) in Provo, Utah.
 An ankle injury he sustained in high school ruled out playing college football, so he played rugby instead.

 Leach stayed close to the football program, occasionally sitting in on film room sessions.
 Led by head coach LaVell Edwards, offensive coordinator Norm Chow, and quarterbacks Marc Wilson, Jim McMahon, and Steve Young, BYU played with a pass-heavy offense, which was uncommon in college football at that time.
 Leach graduated in 1983 with a bachelor's degree in American studies.

 In 1986, Leach earned a Juris Doctor from Pepperdine University School of Law in Malibu, California.
 He is also one of the most prominent graduates of the United States Sports Academy in Daphne, Alabama, from which he earned a Master of Sports Science in sports coaching in 1988.